internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

 Future work
 ===========

-Changes to the GridFS data model are out-of-scope for this spec, but may be considered for the future.
+Changes to the RethinkDBFS data model are out-of-scope for this spec, but may be considered for the future.

-The ability to alter or append to existing GridFS files has been cited as something that would greatly improve the system.
+The ability to alter or append to existing RethinkDBFS files has been cited as something that would greatly improve the system.
 While this functionality is not in-scope for this spec (see ‘Why can’t I alter documents once they are in the system?’) it is a potential area of